kubernetes-sigs/kustomize/releasing/README.md

 requiring this module at a particular tag, e.g.

 ```
-require sigs.k8s.io/kustomize/api v0.0.1
+require sigs.k8s.io/kustomize/api v0.1.0
 ```

 #### Release artifacts

-This is a Go library only release, so the only artifact per se is the repo tag, in the form `v4.3.2`, that API clients can `require` from their `go.mod` file.
+This is a Go library-only release, so the only artifact per se is the repo tag, in the form `api/v1.2.3`, that API clients can `require` from their `go.mod` file.

 Release notes should appear on the [release page].

-There's an executable called `api`, which, if run, prints the API release provenance data, but it's of no practical use to an API client.
+There's a toy executable called `api`, which, if run, prints the API release provenance data, but it's of no practical use to an API client.